Department of Business

 Uniform commercial code and law of agency, partnerships, and corporations.
 May include evening exams.

 Business law related to corporations, partnerships, and limited liability companies with emphasis on applying the law to various business entities and how it might be used in business and personal planning.
 The case method is used.
 May include evening exams.
-(Fall only)
+Typically Offered: Fall.

 Credit arranged